anonimidin/terminatedshell/README.md

 This project is under license from Apache License 2.0.
 For more details, see the [LICENSE](LICENSE.md) file.

+## Adding Your Ideas ##

+We welcome your creative ideas and contributions to the development of the Terminated Shell project!
+If you have suggestions, improvements, or new features, please share them with us.
+Together, we can make this tool even better.

+## How to Propose an Idea

+**Create an Issue:**
+- Go to the [Issues](https://github.com/anonimidin/terminatedshell/issues) section and create a new issue.
+- Describe your idea, proposal, or problem you are facing.

+**Fork the Repository:**
+- If you have programming skills and want to make changes yourself, fork the repository, make your changes, and submit a pull request to **new-feature** branch.

+**Code Style:**
+- Follow the existing code style and conventions used in the project.
+- Consistent coding style makes it easier for everyone to understand and maintain the codebase.

+**Share Your Experience:**
+- If you have experience using Terminated Shell and have noticed something that can be improved, feel free to share your thoughts.

+Together, we are creating a powerful tool for Linux and ensuring its continuous improvement.

 Made by <a href="https://github.com/anonimidin" target="_blank">Anonimidin </a> for red teamers.
 <a href="#top">Back to top</a>